jan-brabec/microimaging_histology_DIB/README.md

 * Contact: *jbrabec2 [at] jh [dot] edu*

 ## Objective
-It has been proposed that mean diffusivity (MD) and fractional anisotropy (FA) obtained from diffusion tensor imaging (DTI) is inversely proportional to cell density or tissue anisotropy, respectively.
-Although established across a wide range of tumors, this relation has been challenged within-tumors where and several additional histological features have been suggested.

-To facilitate investigation of the biological underpinnings of DTI parameters, we performed ex-vivo dMRI at 200 μm isotropic resolution on 16 excised meningioma tumor samples and coregistered them to the correspoding histology slides.
-Hereby, we provide the data, coregistration tool as well as processing pipeline.
+To facilitate investigation of the biological underpinnings of DTI parameters, we performed ex-vivo diffusion tensor imaging (DTI) at 200 μm isotropic resolution on 16 excised meningioma tumor samples and coregistered them to the correspoding histology slides.
+Hereby, we provide the data, coregistration tool as well as the processing pipeline.
 To show potential of the data, we performed also an [example analysis using this data in our manuscript](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test).

 ## How to obtain data
 1. Clone this repository to Your machine.